reactjs/react.dev/src/content/reference/react/use-client.md

 `Copyright` is a Server Component because it is imported and used by the Server Component `App`.

-This may be unintuitive as `Copyright` is a child component of `InspirationGenerator`, which is a Client Component.
+This may be counterintuitive as `Copyright` is a child component of `InspirationGenerator`, which is a Client Component.

 This is because `InspirationGenerator` accepts [JSX as children props](/learn/passing-props-to-a-component#passing-jsx-as-children) but the actual import and usage of the component occurs within `App`, a Server Component, because it is a root component.